Erodium cicutarium - a plant catapult and moving seeds

 - antropochory; due to human activity.

-On the other hand, there is a set of mechanisms which do not involve external factors in spreading diasporas.
+Nevertheless, there is a set of mechanisms which do not involve external factors in spreading diasporas.
 It is called autochory (self-seeding), and it can be divided into:

 - blastochory; by growing shoot lengthwise and leaving seeds some distance from the mother plant,